-The systems on your yacht are all 12volt.
+The systems on your yacht are all 12 volts except for the Air conditioning, battery charger and hot water heater.
 The batteries will need to be recharged as often as you deplete them.
 Conserving power will result in less time needed for charging, so turn off systems that you are not using.